elliotkhd/vmate/README.md

 - **VMState**: A custom State subclass that manages the ViewModel lifecycle and binds it to the widget.

-- **VmateWidget**: An abstract StatefulWidget that wires everything together using VMState.
+- **VMateWidget**: An abstract StatefulWidget that wires everything together using VMState.

 ### 🧪 Best Practices
 - Keep business logic in your ViewModel.